ADD CONDITION

 Drug Interactions

-It's important to have open conversations with your healthcare provider about any medications you are taking.
-In this case, there are no specific drug interactions or laboratory test interactions noted, which means that the medication is generally considered safe to use with other drugs and tests.
-However, every individual is different, and your healthcare provider can help ensure that your treatment plan is safe and effective for you.
+It's important to have open conversations with your healthcare provider about any medications or tests you may be taking.
+Currently, there are no specific drug interactions or laboratory test interactions noted for this medication.
+However, your healthcare provider can help ensure that your treatment plan is safe and effective, taking into account all the medications and tests you may be using.
+Always feel free to ask questions and share your complete health history to avoid any potential issues.

 Storage and Handling